AlexMaggioni/Momentum_Project/README.md

 ### Interactive Notebooks

-For a more intuitive understanding of the project and its codebase, a Jupyter notebook (`baseline.ipynb`, `denoiser.ipynb`, `reconstruction.ipynb`, `test.ipynb`) is included.
-These notebooks provide step-by-step guidance through the project's key phases, offering insights into the methodology, code execution, and results visualization.
+For a more intuitive understanding of the project and its codebase, a Jupyter notebook is included.
+This notebook provide step-by-step guidance through the project's key phases, offering insights into the methodology, code execution, and results visualization.

 ## Getting Started

 ### Prerequisites

+- torch
-- Python 3.8+
+- torchvision
-- PyTorch 1.8+
+- matplotlib
-- Torchvision
+- seaborn
-- Matplotlib
+- numpy
-- Seaborn
+- sklearn

 ### Installation